io-debug/io-senec-card/README.md

 ## Notes regarding the current Version
 - The Card is currently just available in German
 - The LED "Störung" is just an indication.
 It's set, when the "Systemstatus" contains "Fehler".
-- Please note, that custom Cards are often not shown on Mobile Apps.
+- Please note, that custom Cards are often not shown on Mobile Apps of Home Assistant.

 ## Example Configuration